MadBooster/junit-xml-formatter/javascript/README.md

-⚠️ This is an internal package; you don't need to install it in order to use the junit formatter in `@cucumber/cucumber` as it's built in there.
+This is forked version of default internal junit formatter package of `@cucumber/cucumber`.
+Adds file name and line number of scenario to default formatter output.

-# junit-xml-formatter
+# cucumber-junit-xml-formatter

 > Takes a stream of Cucumber messages and outputs a JUnit XML report